Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes: Soft-DF-BP

-To overcome the difficulties involving $\hbyBPtwo\cdot \by_3$, with sim-BP we replace~\eqref{eq:Rightbound_Dest} with,
+To overcome the difficulties involving $\by_\RtD\cdot \by_\StD$, with sim-BP we replace~\eqref{eq:Variable-to-check_Dest} with

-where,
+where

-where $\rb{2,\ell}{i j}$ is the rightbound message computed by the {\it relay's} BP decoder and $\he_{2,i}$ is the same realization of the erasure noise as in~\eqref{eq:46} (which, as mentioned above, is included in the input to the algorithm).
+and where $e_{\RtD,i}$ is the same realization of the erasure noise as in~\eqref{eq:46} (which, as mentioned above, is included in the input to the algorithm).
+Note that while we did not change the expressions for computing messages $\{\lb{\BPD,\ell}{i j}\}$, their dependence on $\{\rb{\BPD,\ell}{i j}\}$ (see below) means that they too differ from the equivalent soft-DF-BP messages.

+We summarize this discussion below.
+This description applies to the same Tanner graph of the code $\cC$ as used by soft-DF-BP.

+Note that while sim-BP outputs a pair of vectors $(\byBPrelay,\byBPdest)$, in practice we are only interested in $\byBPdest$, which is our final estimate of the transmitted source codeword.
+We now relate it to the output of the destination's BP decoder with soft-DF-BP.
+We begin with the following definition.